titanscouting/titanscouting.github.io/api/DB connection.md

 ## Configuring Docker development
 The Docker development environment is configured through VS code.
 We will edit a file to provide the docker container with the correct environment variable.
+  1. Obtain the MongoDB connection URI from the Titan Scouting lead.
-  1. Open VS Code and open the API source code folder.  <ins>***DO NOT reopen the folder in container if prompted.*** </ins>
+  2. Open VS Code and open the API source code folder.  <ins>***DO NOT reopen the folder in container if prompted.*** </ins>
-  2. Expand the .devcontainer folder
+  3. Expand the .devcontainer folder
-  3. Create a file named `.env`
+  4. Create a file named `.env`
-  4. In this file, type this, replacing `{MONGO_URI}` with the URI provided to you as such:
+  5. In this file, type this, replacing `{MONGO_URI}` with the URI provided to you as such:
     ```REDALLIANCEDBKEY="{MONGO_URI}"```
-  5. Click the green remote connections button on the bottom left of the screen, and click `Remote Container: Reopen in Container`, and wait for the container to build and open your development environment.
+  6. Click the green remote connections button on the bottom left of the screen, and click `Remote Container: Reopen in Container`, and wait for the container to build and open your development environment.